-Since the 1970 the Tribal Research and Training Institute has been conducting in-service training program for the staff employed in the various division of the Department of Tribal Development.
-It includes the complete hands on training module with value addition, practical exposure and motivating them to acquire necessary knowledge, skills and cultitivate positive attitude and behavior and habit for the efficient and effective discharge of the their duties and responsibilities.
-We have state of art training classroom with necessary equipments and facilities.
+Since the 1970 The Tribal Research and Training institute has been conducting in - service training program for the staff employed in the various division of the Department of Tribal Development.
+It includes the complete hands on training module with value addition, practical exposure and motivating them to acquire necessary knowledge, skills and cultivate positive attitude and behavior and habit for the efficient and effective discharge of the their duties and responsibilities.
+We have state - of - art training classroom with necessary equipments and facilities.
+We have successfully conducted 18 Programs in the year 2018-19 of various categoris .